 Program Operation

 Recommendation: Specify the definition of "best available technologies" (BAT).
-We recommend including a standardized metric or threshold for BAT, along with a framework for allowed for evolving technology.
+We recommend including a standardized metric or threshold for BAT, along with a framework to allow for evolving technology.

 Recommendation: Specify the definition of "recycling efficiency rate" by clearly stating that the ratio is “inbound” material of covered battery components and materials recycled by a program operator over “recovered” weight of those covered batteries collected by the program operator, if that is the intent of the calculation.
 Evaluate the recycling efficiency rates at the plant/company level to avoid discrepancies among organizations may also need to be considered.
-In addition, a weight of U.S. imperial measurement is recommended to be included to ensure all weights submitted are consistent.
+In addition, U.S. imperial measurement is recommended to ensure all weights submitted are consistent.

 Comment: By defining BAT and recycling efficiency expectations, the department can create uniformity in program operations.
 This standardization will support battery stewardship organizations, in adopting and reporting consistent recycling practices, allowing Ecology to compare and track improvements across years.
-We also recommend that BAT definitions allow for the adoption of emerging technologies without the need for immediate legislative amendment, fostering innovation and reducing legislative lag.
-Additionally being able to calculate recycling efficiency rate at the plant/company level will allow BSO’s to report and improve operations.
+We also recommend that BAT definitions allow for the adoption of emerging technologies without the need for immediate legislative/regulatory amendments, fostering innovation and reducing legislative lag.
+Additionally, being able to calculate recycling efficiency rate at the plant/company level will allow BSO’s to report and improve operations.

 Independent Financial Assessment and Financial Statement